 PO Box 1192

-Chubb Insurance South Africa Limited forms part of the Chubb group of companies, including the Combined Insurance and ACE Europe Life brands.
+Chubb Insurance South Africa Limited forms part of the Chubb group of companies, including the Combined Insurance and Chubb Life Europe brands.
 The Chubb group company which was originally responsible for collecting information about you will be principally responsible for looking after your personal information (your Responsible Party / Data Controller).
 If you have an insurance policy with us, this will be the Chubb company named on that policy.

 You can find out the identity of each company that is processing your personal information in the context of providing your insurance cover in the following ways: